 Proposition 1 explains the observed tendency to overestimate rare events across many domains, including those without risk.
 Most people have few, if any, experiences of a rare event but simulation based on NDS experiences encourages overestimation.
-Proposition 1 shows a source of heterogeneity in this bias: a person's reliance on experience θ .
-In our Covid survey, the "red hair" variable can be interpreted as proxy for θ .
-Consider now the effect of specific experiences.
+The reliance on NDS experiences is due to the key role of similarity and is not part of the approaches in which beliefs depend only on domain specific information (both mechanical experience effects and Bayesian models).
+Proposition 1 also shows a source of heterogeneity in this bias: a person's reliance on experience θ .
+In the Covid survey, we interpret the "red hair" variable as proxy for θ .
+In our experiment, we develop another proxy for θ , based on overestimation of an unrelated event, and find similar results.